3squ/TikTok-Follower-Scraper/README.md

 - Skips Previously Checked Users: Automatically skips usernames that have already been processed in the past, saving time and avoiding duplication.
 - User Interaction:
   - Filter profiles by follower count ranges.
-  - Open TikTok profiles in your default browser with a customizable delay.
+  - Open TikTok profiles in your default web browser with a customizable delay.
 - Error Handling: Implements retry logic for scraping and gracefully handles exceptions.
 - Portable File Structure: Designed to run on any computer without modifying file paths.